CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Introduction

-Since its first release in September 2020, the Terraform ACI provider has come a long way, adding new resources and data sources to make managing Cisco ACI environments easier.
-Over the years, we've moved from SDKv1 to [SDKv2](https://developer.hashicorp.com/terraform/plugin/sdkv2), and now to the latest [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework), which is the recommended way to develop Terraform plugins and offers many advantages over SDKv2.
+Since its first release in September 2020, the Terraform ACI provider has significantly progressed, adding new resources and data sources to streamline the management of Cisco ACI environments.
+Over the years, we've transitioned from SDKv1 to [SDKv2](https://developer.hashicorp.com/terraform/plugin/sdkv2), and now to the latest [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework).
+This new Plugin Framework is the recommended way for developing Terraform plugins and offers several advantages over SDKv2.

-To take full advantage of the new features in the Terraform Plugin Framework, we had to completely rewrite the Terraform ACI provider resources and data sources.
-While this was a big task, it also gave us a chance to review and improve the current ACI provider.
-This guide explains the new features that the Terraform Plugin Framework provides and the changes we have made to the ACI provider and why we made them.
+In order to fully leverage the new features of the Terraform Plugin Framework, we undertook a complete rewrite of the Terraform ACI provider's resources and data sources.
+Although this was a significant effort, it presented an opportunity to review and enhance the existing ACI provider.
+This guide outlines the new features introduced by the Terraform Plugin Framework, along with the modifications we implemented in the ACI provider and the rationale behind these changes.

 ## Upgrading the ACI Terraform Provider

-Upgrading the ACI Terraform provider to a new version involves several steps to ensure a smooth transition and to avoid any disruptions to your existing configurations.
-This guide will walk you through the process, including taking a backup of your current state.
+Upgrading the ACI Terraform provider to a new version requires careful planning to ensure a seamless transition and prevent any disruptions to your existing configurations.
+This guide will lead you through each step of the process, including how to back up your current state.

 ### Step 1: Backup Your Current State

 Before making any changes, it's crucial to back up your current Terraform state.
-This ensures that you can restore your environment if anything goes wrong during the upgrade process.
+This precaution ensures that you can revert your environment to its previous state if any issues arise during the upgrade process.

-1. **Local Backend**: Open a terminal and navigate to the directory containing your ACI Terraform configuration files with the state and copy the current state file (terraform.tfstate) to a backup location.
+1. **Local Backend**: Open a terminal and navigate to the directory where your ACI Terraform configuration files with the state are located.
+Copy the current state file (terraform.tfstate) to a backup location..

    ```bash
    cd /path/to/your/terraform/project